This is a Python program to implement quicksort.

 def quicksort(alist, start, end): '''Sorts the list from indexes start to end - 1 inclusive.''' if end - start > 1: p = partition(alist, start, end) quicksort(alist, start, p) quicksort(alist, p + 1, end) def partition(alist, start, end): pivot = alist[start] i = start + 1 j = end - 1 while True: while (i <= j and alist[i] <= pivot): i = i + 1 while (i <= j and alist[j] >= pivot): j = j - 1 if i <= j: alist[i], alist[j] = alist[j], alist[i] else: alist[start], alist[j] = alist[j], alist[start] return j alist = input('Enter the list of numbers: ').split() alist = [int(x) for x in alist] quicksort(alist, 0, len(alist)) print('Sorted list: ', end='') print(alist)

-1. The user is prompted to enter a list of numbers.
+5. The program prompts the user to enter a list of numbers and converts them into integers.

 - Apply for Programming Internship